-However, the story ends on a happy note, with the crowd rejoicing in support of Jesus and all the wonderful things he was doing.
-The story continues on a happy note, for not all in today's church is a story of missing that point of radical grace.
-Sometimes the rules get bent, and justice is done.
+Thanks be to God, the story ends on a happy note, with the oppressors put to shame and the crowd rejoicing in support of Jesus and all the wonderful things he was doing.
+The larger story also continues on past this incident on a happy note, because for some two thousand years now the radical grace of God in Christ has been recognized and more importantly practiced.
+Sometimes the rigid rules get bent in the cause of justice, and justice is done in the name of Christ.
 In many places we hear encouraging news that the message of God's love for the people is paramount, and the gospel of reconciliation in and through Christ's action - not ours - is preached, heard, and lived.
-Sometimes it's the blessed noise of children in the sanctuary - other times it's the joy of laughter in worship - yet other times it's the chaos of serving food to hungry neighbours - on the Sabbath, even! ... these are all signs that the message of the radical grace of God in Christ Jesus is being preached, is being heard, is being lived.
-These are signs that it is not by the rules that we are saved, reconciled and made whole with God, but it is by God's radical grace in Christ Jesus our Lord, to whom with that crowd in the synagogue we join in rejoicing in the wonderful things he has done, and is doing in our lives.
+Sometimes it's the blessed noise of children in the sanctuary - other times it's the joy of laughter in worship - yet other times it's the chaos of serving food to hungry neighbours - even on a Sunday, no less! ... these are all signs that the message of the radical grace of God in Christ Jesus is being preached, is being heard, is being lived.

+This gospel story seems simple and straightforward, but it conveys a deep and powerful message, a reminder that we are not saved, reconciled and made whole with God through rules - no matter how rigid - but rather by God's radical grace in Christ Jesus our Lord.
+As a result we also have the opportunity to join with that crowd in the synagogue we rejoicing in the wonderful things God has done, and is doing, in our lives.